istio/istio.io/content/blog/2018/data-plane-setup/index.md

 {{< /text >}}

-So it can be seen that there are many variables, based on which automatic sidecar injection is controlled in your pod namespace, and they are:
+This example shows there are many variables, based on whether the automatic sidecar injection is controlled in your namespace, ConfigMap, or pod and they are:

 - webhooks `namespaceSelector` (`istio-injection: enabled`)
 - default policy (Configured in the ConfigMap `istio-sidecar-injector`)
 - per-pod override annotation (`sidecar.istio.io/inject`)

-This [table] (<https://istio.io/help/ops/setup/injection/>) shows a clear picture of the final injection status based on the value of the above variables.
+The [injection status table](https://istio.io/help/ops/setup/injection/) shows a clear picture of the final injection status based on the value of the above variables.

 ## Traffic flow from application container to sidecar proxy

-Now that we are clear about how a sidecar container and an init container are injected into an application manifest, how does the sidecar proxy grab the inbound/outbound traffic to/from the container ?
+Now that we are clear about how a sidecar container and an init container are injected into an application manifest, how does the sidecar proxy grab the inbound and outbound traffic to and from the container?
 We did briefly mention that it is done by setting up the `iptable` rules within the pod namespace, which in turn is done by the `istio-init` container.
 Now, it is time to verify what actually gets updated within the namespace.

-Let’s get into the application pod namespace that we deployed in the previous section and look at the iptables configured.
-I am going to show an example using `nsenter` (you can also enter the container in a privileged mode to see the same - For folks without access to the nodes, `exec` into the sidecar and running iptables is more practical).
+Let’s get into the application pod namespace we deployed in the previous section and look at the configured iptables.
+I am going to show an example using `nsenter`.
+Alternatively, you can enter the container in a privileged mode to see the same information.
+For folks without access to the nodes, using `exec` to get into the sidecar and running `iptables` is more practical.

 {{< text bash >}}
 $ docker inspect b8de099d3510 --format '{{ .State.Pid }}'